emad-elsaid/inbox/docs/concept.md

 - A peer can use another peer username to send a message to his inbox
 - The peer inbox will expire after a period of time (1 minute by default) of not asking for any message
-- The message has a timeout and will be deleted after this timeout (1 minute by default)
 - So peers has to keep asking the server for new messages with short delays that doesn't exceed the timeout until they got enough information to connect to each other